coopersimon/rogue_creator/README.md

 `tick` is often used to advance a cycle even when not in ticking mode.

+Render can be called at any point, for example if one wants to show text changing mid-tick.

+## Making Level:
+Tiles must be defined.
+The level map can be made from these tiles.

+Init the level, then create the map from the special functions (in `makemap`).
+Once the level tiles are placed, entites can be spawned in.

+Entities must be initialised, then they can be stored wherever.
+Most likely, the only persistent entity will be the player and whatever they are holding: store these persistent entities in the global object.
+When entities are spawned into a level they are stored inside the level too - along with their local coordinates.
+The level owns an entity's location, and a reference to the rest of the entity's data.

+Entities are spawned as active or static, which determines whether they are called in the `tick` command or not.

+Once everything is spawned into the level, input is awaited.
+Once input is put in, it is translated to an input command (i.e., the "up" arrow key is translated to "move_up").

+The input command calls a script which does some sort of action.
+This action may or may not call `tick` which will make all active entities take an action.

 ## Scripts

 RC extensively makes use of a proprietary scripting language (similar to JS).